Sreeja-coder/Information-Retrieval-Project/Readme.md

 :small_blue_diamond: Evaluation :<br/>
 We trained the model with 28795 questions and 2610 unique descriptions. <br>
 We tested the model for 20 unseen Queries from the dataset.  <br>
-We ran evaualtion by calculating semantic scores.
+We ran evaualtion by calculating semantic scores. <br>
-▪ We calculated semantic similarity between:
+▪ We calculated semantic similarity between: <br>
-▪ Query and Cosine Generated Questions
+▪ Query and Cosine Generated Questions <br>
-▪ Query and BM25 Generated Questions
+▪ Query and BM25 Generated Questions <br>
-▪ Query and Original Questions
+▪ Query and Original Questions <br>

-The Scores for these evaluations are as follows:
+The Scores for these evaluations are as follows: <br>
-▪ Query Cosine = 0.865760
+▪ Query Cosine = 0.865760 <br>
-▪ Query BM25 = 0.861166
+▪ Query BM25 = 0.861166 <br>
-▪ Query Original = 0.141647
+▪ Query Original = 0.141647 <br>

-Similarity score between Generated and Original Questions:
+Similarity score between Generated and Original Questions: <br>
-▪ Cosine: 0.251
+▪ Cosine: 0.251 <br>
-▪ BM25: 0.252
+▪ BM25: 0.252 <br>